rawshooter/newfoto/README.md

 # History

+## Update 13.03.2017
+* Major Update: The ordering of the Shared Album List can be individually configured.
+A-Z, Z-A, Newest First, Oldest First

 ## Update 12.03.2017
 * Improvement: Smart sorting of Shared Albums: All the photos are scanned and sorted by the lastest date.
 Newer photos will push the Album on top.
 Note: This might take some seconds on intial selection but the sorting is much more intuitive.